Facts about Abau Language

 What’s the Origin of the Abau Language?

-If we talk about the language definition of Abau Language, it belongs to the Sepik Family of Languages.
+If we talk about the language definition of the Abau Language, it belongs to the Sepik Family of Languages.
 It is the language of Papuan.
-People in Southern Sanduan, province of Papua New Guinea, speak the Abau Language.
+People in Southern Sanduan, a province of Papua New Guinea, speak the Abau Language.
 Papua New Guinea is located along the borders of Indonesia and at the edge of the Sepik River.
-According to the research in 2002, there were 4500 to 5000 native speakers of the Abau language.
+According to the research, in 2002, there were 4500 to 5000 native speakers of the Abau language.
 It is the language of whistled speech.

 What’s the exact Location of Abau-territory?

 If we talk about the location and boundaries of Abau territory, we get to know that it falls within the Sandaun Province of Papua New Guinea.
-It extends along the south bank Sepik from the vicinity of Yellow River.
+It extends along the south bank of Sepik from the vicinity of the Yellow River.
 The northern part of Sepik meets the international borders of the Indonesian province, Irian Jaya.
-Whereas the southern part of Abau includes the Green River patrol post and floodplains of the Idam and August rivers.
+At the same time, the southern part of Abau includes the Green River patrol post and floodplains of the Idam and August rivers.
 The West Range toward the south is scantily where groups of people communicate in unrelated dialects and whose societies are more identified with those of the Sepik lower regions than with that of the riverine Abau.
-On the north side of the Sepik, there is a space of marshes evaluating from woods to sketchy grass country.
+On the north side of the Sepik, there is a space of marshes from woods to sketchy grass country.
 People of unrelated languages share a culture similar to that of the Abau.

 Abau speakers are mainly divided into Biaka speakers from the north and Pyu speakers from the west, whose dialects are similar to each other at the phylum level.
 Some of the Abau tribes tell how they originate from areas farther downstream from where they are living now; some say that they are from the May River.
-People of the Abau community seem to have been little feeling of devotion among their groups.
-For the Abau community, enmity is the most strongest and enduring way to connect to the people of different language communities.
+People of the Abau community seem to have little feeling of devotion among their groups.
+For the Abau community, enmity is the strongest and most enduring way to connect to the people of different language communities.
 There is no historical record of the Abau village, however an Abau Artifact is recognized as a village near Green River patrol post.

 Tonemes described the Abau language and it belongs to the Sepik-Ramu phylum of Non-Austronesia (Papuan) dialect.
 Lwam language is the most closely related lingo to the Abau language, people living along the Sepik and the lower May River, downstream from the Abau, speaks Lwam.
 Lwam and Abau languages have 30% related vocabulary to each other.